RaselParvejABC/puran-boi/README.md

 # Puran Boi

 ## Live Sites

 > - https://puran-boi.web.app
 > - https://puran-boi.firebaseapp.com

 ## Features

+> - This is a P2P Old Books Selling-Buying Site.
+> - There are 3 types of users: Admins, Buyers and Sellers.
-> - Users can see Services provided by Site Owner, a Math Mentor.
+> - Visitors can register, see some recent ads of products added by Sellers.
+> - When logged in, buyers—
+>   - can report ads to admin.
+>   - can request to purchase an advertised product.
+>   - can see his/her purchase requests and status of the requests.
+>   - can pay by Stripe on purchase requests accepted by the seller.
-> - Upon Login, a user can—
+> - When logged in, sellers—
->   - Review and Rate a Service.
+>   - can add and advertise products.
+>   - can see buyer's purchase requests for his/her products.
+>   - can accept or reject purchase requests.
->   - Show his/her Reviews on this site.
+>   - can see all his/her products.
+> - When logged in, admins—
+> - can see the list of all sellers, and verify and delete sellers.
+> - can see the list of all sellers, and delete sellers.
->   - Edit and delete his/her reviews.
+> - can see reports on ads, can resolve the report and delete a reported product.
->   - Add new service.
-(Doesn't make sense!
-Still task requirement.)

 ## Techs

 > - Node Express Backend
 > - MongoDB Database
 > - ImgBB as Image Storage
 > - firebase
 > - React Context API
 > - Render Props
-> - paginact (My own NPM Package for Pagination!)
 > - Tailwind CSS
-> - Material Tailwind React Component Library
+> - DaisyUI
-> - react-confirm-alert to show alert and ask for confirmation
+> - React-DaisyUI
-> - react-firebase-hooks (I love hooks!
-Intend to master them.)
+> - react-firebase-hooks
 > - react-icons
 > - react-photo-view
+> - spinner-react
+> - React Query
+> - react-hook-form
+> - react-toastify
+> - react-stripe
+> - axios
+> - date-fns
-> - react-star-rating-component
+> - email-validator
-> - spinner-react (Beautiful Spinners!)
+> - Firebase Email-Password and Google Authentication
-> - Custom Hook for Dynamic Document Title based on Current Route
+> - vite as dev server and build tool
 > - react-router-dom
 >   - useLocation()
 >     - After login/registration, auto redirect to preceding page!
 >     - Register button on footer disappears when in Register Page!
->   - action and useActionData (To show confirmation dialog on Data Mutation)
->   - useSubmit (To imperatively submit form; to take advantage of the action feature)
->   - loader and useLoaderData